Free Web Host Review

 Advertising Language Translated

-"Easy page builder, site building tools" = you might have to use templates
+- "Easy page builder, site building tools" = you have to use templates instead of creating your own design

-If you are going with the (often undeservedly) renowned free services and want free webspace for large image galleries, for instance, you can get it, but only at the expense of good web design.
+If you decide to go with the (often undeservedly) renowned free services and want free webspace for large image galleries, for instance, you can get it, but only at the expense of good web design.
 There is no way to avoid the display of on-top banners or the even more annoying pop-ups - which often open every time a new page is displayed.
-Fortunately most web hosts have refrained from prescribing pop-ups, so you can choose a banner instead which is usually inserted automatically, so you can't move it.
+Fortunately most web hosts have refrained from prescribing pop-ups.
+Instead, you can choose a banner instead which is usually inserted automatically, so you can't move it.
 If you can move it, you usually have to adhere to the "above the fold" rule.

 All other webspace providers look about the same and the distinguishing marks such as e-mail or guestbooks are of minor importance in my opinion.
 After all, these are things one can get anywhere else for free too, without signing up for webspace.